 Studio photographers will appreciate that the Olympus E-1 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Olympus E-1 and the Panasonic LX15?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus E-1: